Generalized parking function polytopes: The convex hull of weakly increasing x -parking functions

+We will only focus on weakly increasing $\mathbf{x}$-parking functions associated to vectors $\mathbf{x} = (a,b,b, \ldots, b)$.
 Denote the weakly increasing $\mathbf{x}$-parking function polytope associated to a positive integer vector of the form $(a,b,b,\ldots, b)$ by $\X_{n}^w(a,b)$, where $n$ is the length of the vector.
 Note that the weakly increasing $\mathbf{x}$-parking functions are just the subset of the $\mathbf{x}$-parking functions which are weakly increasing.
 Note that $\X^w_n (1,b)$ is an $(n-1)$-dimensional polytope in $\R^n$ since the first coordinate of any weakly increasing parking function is $1$, that is $x_1=1$, which brings down the dimension of the polytope by 1.
 See Figure \ref{fig:weakly} for examples.

 Next, we reveal a connection between the weakly increasing $\bx$-parking function polytope and the Pitman-Stanley polytope.
 The Pitman-Stanley polytope is a well-studied polytope, which has connections to flow polytopes, parking functions, and many other combinatorial objects.